Lower River Conon

 Loch Achonachie Angling Club has 2 boats available on Loch Scardroy, and bank fishing permits are also available.
 Fishing is permitted on Sundays.

-The loch opens on April 1st, and fishing can be excellent as early as opening day, though in general it tends to fish better as the season progresses and temperatures warm up.
-The average size of fish is about 10oz, but an average bag will also include some ¾ pounders and typically at least one at 1lb.
+The loch opens on April 1st, and fishing can be good from opening day, though in general it tends to fish better as the season progresses and temperatures warm up.
+The average size of fish is about 10 oz, but an average bag will usually also include some fish in the ¾ to 1 lb range.